alphagov/govuk_elements/README.md

 This needs to be run from the Wraith directory `/tests/wraith` and some dependencies need to be installed on the local machine first.

-### Install Wraith and its dependencies
+1. Install Wraith and its dependencies.

     gem install wraith
     brew install phantomjs
     brew install imagemagick

-### Usage

-Take a baseline of the current version.
+2. Take a baseline of the current version.

 On master run:

     wraith history config.yaml

-Switch to your feature branch and make changes.
+3. Switch to your feature branch and make changes.

-On feature branch run:
+On your feature branch run:

     wraith latest config.yaml

-## How are people building with GOV.UK elements?
+## Pattern libraries using GOV.UK elements

 Here are examples of service-specific pattern libraries using GOV.UK elements.